temporalio/documentation/docs/php/workflows.md

 <RelatedReadList
 readlist={[
-["What is a Child Workflow Execution?","/docs/concepts/what-is-a-child-workflow-execution","explanation"],
+["What is a Child Workflow Execution? ","/docs/concepts/what-is-a-child-workflow-execution","explanation"],
 ]}
 />